x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy-2019/deploy-new-installations/install-mailbox-role.md

 ms.prod: exchange-server-it-pro
 localization_priority: Critical
 ms.collection: Strat_EX_Admin
-ms.assetid: da690d47-3384-4430-a69e-0cd4d3bf80a7
+ms.assetid:
-description: "Summary: How to use the Exchange Server 2016 Setup wizard to install the Exchange 2016 Mailbox role on a computer"
+description: "Summary: Learn how to use the Setup wizard in Exchange 2019 to install the Edge Mailbox server role on a computer."
 ---

-# Install the Exchange 2016 Mailbox role using the Setup wizard
+# Install Exchange 2019 Mailbox servers using the Setup wizard

- **Summary**: How to use the Exchange Server 2016 Setup wizard to install the Exchange 2016 Mailbox role on a computer
+ **Summary**: Learn how to use the Setup wizard in Exchange 2019 to install the Mailbox server role on a computer.

-Before you install the Exchange Server 2016 Mailbox role, verify the following prerequisites:
+Before you install an Exchange Server 2019 Mailbox server, verify the following prerequisites:

-- Verify the Active Directory, network, computer hardware, operating system, and software requirements at [Exchange 2016 system requirements](../../plan-and-deploy/system-requirements.md) and [Exchange 2016 prerequisites](../../plan-and-deploy/prerequisites.md).
+- Verify the Active Directory, network, computer hardware, operating system, and software requirements at [Exchange 2019 prerequisites](../../plan-and-deploy-2019/prerequisites.md) and [Exchange 2019 prerequisites](../../plan-and-deploy-2019/prerequisites.md).

-- Verify the following permissions for the account that you're using to install Exchange 2016:
+- Verify the following permissions for the account that you're using to install Exchange 2019:

-  - **Enterprise Admins group membership**: Required if this is the first Exchange 2016 server in the organization.
+  - **Enterprise Admins group membership**: Required if this is the first Exchange 2019 server in the organization.

   - **Schema Admins group membership**: Required if you haven't previously prepared the Active Directory schema.

-  - **Exchange Organization role group membership**: Required if you've already prepared the Active Directory schema, or if other Exchange 2016 servers already exist in the organization.
+  - **Exchange Organization role group membership**: Required if you've already prepared the Active Directory schema, or if other Exchange 2019 servers already exist in the organization.

-    Note that members of the Delegated Setup role group can also deploy Exchange 2016 servers that have already been provisioned by members of the Organization Management role group.
+    Note that members of the Delegated Setup role group can also deploy Exchange 2019 servers that have already been provisioned by members of the Organization Management role group.

-- Verify that you've read the release notes at [Release notes for Exchange 2016](../../release-notes.md).
+- Verify that you've read the release notes at [Release notes for Exchange 2019](../../release-notes-2019.md).

-For more information about planning for Exchange 2016, see [Planning and deployment](../../plan-and-deploy/plan-and-deploy.md).
+For more information about planning for Exchange 2019, see [Planning and deployment for Exchange 2019](../../plan-and-deploy-2019/plan-and-deploy-2019.md).

-To install the Exchange 2016 Edge Transport role on a computer, see [Install the Exchange 2016 Edge Transport role using the Setup wizard](install-edge-transport-role.md).
+To install the Edge Transport role on a computer, see [Install Exchange 2019 Edge Transport servers using the Setup wizard](install-edge-transport-role.md).
 Note that you can't install the Edge Transport role on a Mailbox server.

-For information about tasks to do after you've installed Exchange 2016, see [Exchange 2016 post-installation tasks](../../plan-and-deploy/post-installation-tasks/post-installation-tasks.md).

 ## What do you need to know before you begin?